juthrbog/local-k3d/README.md

 ## Create a Cluster

-You can configure the k3d cluster using the appropriate k3d config file in [configs](./configs/).
+You can configure the k3d cluster using the appropriate k3d config file in the [configs dir](./configs/).
 The [.env](./.env) value `CLUSTER_NAME` is used to name the cluster and reference the k3d config.

 ```shell